-Retirement awards and recognition (open houses, dinners, luncheons, bonus, etc.) for retirement of full-time employees.
+Retirement Years of service awards (gift cards) and retirement recognition (open houses, dinners, luncheons, bonus, etc.) for retirement of full-time employees.

-< 5 years' service

-No funding Informal by and through co-workers

-5 years' service < 10 years
+- < 5 years' service No funding Informal by and through co-workers - > 5 years' service < 10 years

 City funding of \$10 per year of service for a thank-you gift No funding for Dinners, Luncheons